dalesgit/dalesgit.github.io/relg101-f18/presentations/definitions-pt2.md

 -   Focuses on the role religion plays in the lives of persons and groups.
 -   Might focus on the ways religion enables people to sustain hope in the face of difficult circumstances.
--   “Functionalist” understands **religion** to have to with the role it plays ordering, making sense, of human existence
+-   “Functionalist” understands **religion** to have to do with the role it plays ordering, making sense, of human existence

 ---